npomfret/react-native-cloud-fs/README.md

 ```

 ### copyToCloud
 Copies the content of the sourceUri to a file in the cloud file system.
+If the target file already exists it will return an error (it will not overwrite it).

 ```javascript
 RNCloudFs.copyToCloud(sourceUri, destinationPath, mimeType)